facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.component-syntax-ref-gating.flow.expect.md

 ```
   1 | // @flow @gating
 > 2 | component Foo(ref: React.RefSetter<Controls>) {
-    |           ^^^ [ReactForget] Invariant: Encountered a function used before its declaration, which breaks Forget's gating codegen due to hoisting.
+    |           ^^^ Invariant: Encountered a function used before its declaration, which breaks Forget's gating codegen due to hoisting.
 Rewrite the reference to Foo_withRef to not rely on hoisting to fix this issue (2:2)
   3 |   return <Bar ref={ref}/>;
   4 | }
 ```